RenceChi/neu-lab-logs/README.md

 > A modern, real-time laboratory management and session tracking system designed for North Eastern University.

 🚀 **Live Demo:** neu-lab-logs-ochre.vercel.app
-*(Replace the URL above with your actual deployed link, like Vercel or Netlify)*

 ---